Intersection configurations in free and free times free-abelian groups: Acknowledgements

 \section{Acknowledgements}

+We are grateful to the anonymous referee for the detailed report on the initial version of this paper, which pointed out an overly coarse approach to the proof of the delicate \Cref{thm: technical}.
+This feedback enabled us to refine it to its current final form.

 The three authors acknowledge support from the Spanish Agencia Estatal de Investigaci\'on through grant MTM2017-82740-P (AEI/ FEDER, UE).
-The first named author was also partially supported by MINECO grant PID2019-107444GA-I00 and the Basque Government grant IT974-16.
-The second named author thanks the hospitality received from Chennai Mathematical Institute.
+The first named author was also partially supported by MINECO grant PID2019-107444GA-I00 and the Basque Government grant~IT974-16, and thanks for the support provided from the Universitat Politècnica de Catalunya through a María Zambrano grant.
+The second named author would like to express gratitude for the hospitality received from the Universidad del País Vasco (UPV/EHU) and for the support provided through a Margarita Salas grant from the Universitat Politècnica de Catalunya.